AlpenFlizzer/webrtc-streamer-docker-compose/README.md

 for the original webrtc-streamer see: https://github.com/mpromonet/webrtc-streamer

 # usage of this repo
+- if you plan to use https, generate key and certificate according the readme in the directory webrtc-streamer/ssl
+- in the docker-compose.yml you can edit the start flags of webrtc-streamer using the "command:" option. e.g. edit the ports, add path to ssl cert, etc...
 - spin up the webrtc-streamer with "docker-compose up -d"
 - the file config.json is mounted as a volume into the container. to add/remove/edit the video sources, just edit the config.json file in the webrtc-streamer directory of this repo and restart the container. for details about the syntax of config.json see the original project.
 - for rtsp-sources with authentication, provide the rtsp url as follows: rtsp://username:password@ip-of-webrtc-streamer/bla/bla (be aware that these are stored in plain text in the config.json, just if you plan to push it to some public place like github ^^)